It's about time we all start acting on climate change. How can our KiwiSaver investments play a role in this fight?

 It’s therefore not just a sound moral decision to help stop greenhouse gas emissions but also a sound financial decision.

-Responsible investment strategies have traditionally been associated with active management as they are able to pick and choose the companies they invest in (Dale, 2017).
+Responsible investment strategies have traditionally been associated with active management as they can pick and choose the companies they invest in (Dale, 2017).
 In contrast, passive KiwiSaver providers primarily invest in index-tracking funds.

 For example, take the iShares ESG US ESG Leaders Index, a product that kōura purchases for it’s US fund.
 This fund is composed of US large and mid-cap stock in a variety of sectors including IT, Health Care and Finance.
 This index excludes securities of companies involved in the business of tobacco, alcohol, gambling, nuclear power, weapons as well as companies in severe business controversies.
 It was launched in May 2019 and despite all its’ exclusions has grown to US$1.6bn in a mere six months.